plazi/BLR-website/vision.md

 1. Zenodeo - OpenBioDiv, so we can have a list of treatment IDs to be queried based on current, most acceptable hypotheses of taxonomic classification.
 2. Zenodeo - GBIF, so we can translate institutuons' full names into collection codes, and then, query Zenodeo.
+3. Integrate Synospecies to allow complementing taxonomic names with all their variants (synonomys, current name, etc.)

 ### Related projects: